TheVoidUnknown/TypeText-Generator/README.md

 # TypeText-Generator
 A dialogue generator for Project Arrhythmia.
 Editor-Alpha specific.

+# Go to https://thevoidunknown.github.io/TypeText-Generator/ to use the UI

 **You don't have to download this script to use it, you can just click on `typetext_generator.js` and copy the code to your clipboard.**

 Using the script is hilariously simple.
 Take the script, run it in a JS console, for instance your browser console.